|

 #74 The Reckoning by John Grisham In rural Georgia in 1947, a decorated WW2 vet walks into a local pastor's office and shoots him dead.
 Not Grisham's usual legal procedural, but compelling and has a twist ending.
 I was kinda fooled.

-#75 Guns of the South by Harry Turtledove 21st-century white supremacists travel back through time to give the Confederate States of American AK-47s so they can win the American Civil War and retain slavery.
+#75 Guns of the South by Harry Turtledove 21st-century white supremacists travel back through time to give the Confederate States of America AK-47s so they can win the American Civil War and retain slavery.
 Things don't go as anyone plans.
 Fun alternate history.
-This was Turtledove's first published novel, and it turned into a sucessful trilogy.
+This was Turtledove's first published novel, and it turned into a successful trilogy.
 Fascinating story of people in the Union and the Confederacy who are trying to do the right thing for their countries.

 #76 The Guardians by John Grisham Former lawyer turned Episcopal priest now works to free the innocent from prison.
 Compelling legal procedural combined with a complex but understandable plot about South American drug cartels and corrupt law officers at multiple levels and locations.
 A tense and satisfying read.